 Barb Reilly Advanced Placement Endowment Fund (do not apply for these funds)

 This scholarship will be awarded annually to Regina high school students with financial need to help pay for Advanced Placement testing.

 Scott Shields St. Thomas Aquinas Academic Scholarship (do not apply for these funds)

 Regina High School English teacher, Scott Shields, established this scholarship in recognition of the hard work, passion, and commitment of Regina High School students.
 This scholarship is academic in nature and will be awarded to the junior with the top grade point average at the end of their junior year first semester.
 If there is a tie, the scholarship will be split.

-The John and Charlotte Gavin Scholarship was established in 2018 at the Community Foundation of Johnson County to provide multiple scholarships each year to Kindergarten-12th grade students who have a desire to attend Regina but lack the financial resources.
-Recipients will be selected by Regina Business Office staff.
+The John and Charlotte Gavin Scholarship was established in 2018 at the Community Foundation of Johnson County to provide multiple scholarships each year to Kindergarten-12th grade students who have a desire to attend Regina.
+Recipients are selected by Regina Business Office staff.
 The Gavins are longtime generous supporters of Regina Catholic education.
-Their five children attended Regina and they have 15 grandchildren who are current Regina students.
+Their six children (Jeff, Stephanie Marchetti ‘85, Melissa Eckhoff ‘89, Jennifer Boblenz ‘93, Patrick and Mike) attended Regina and they have one grandchild who is a Regina grad and 17 grandchildren who are either at Regina or coming into the system.
 The first scholarships will be awarded for school year 2019-2020.

 *Financial need is shown by qualifying for Regina’s Financial Aid through the School Tuition Organization (STO) of Southeast Iowa.